9th8/up-to-date-real-world-haskell/3-defining-types-streamlining-functions.md

 ```

 The one significant difference is that Java lets us use the special
-value `null` anywhere to indicate \"nothing\", so we can use `null` to
+value `null` anywhere to indicate "nothing", so we can use `null` to
 indicate that a node is missing a left or right child.
-Here\'s a small
+Here's a small
 function that constructs a tree with two leaves (a leaf, by convention,
 has no children).